The Most Incredible People Are Often the Most Overlooked.

 “I hate feeling like I have to constantly post.”

-They felt disconnected from their own voice.
+They started feeling disconnected from their own voice.

 And marketing felt like something they had to force instead of something that could actually feel… good.